Market Entry FAST TRACK

 This service allows our clients to get their goods into the Eurasian Economic Union without using a distributor or broker, or registering a company.

 Essentially, SCHNEIDER GROUP provides the services of a general importer, purchasing and importing goods on behalf of our clients via a purchase agreement, and then re-selling them to the final customer within the Eurasian Customs Union.

 It provides for a transparent import process, allowing you to stay in complete control of all costs and the final price at which the goods are sold to your final client.

 Our service includes:

 - purchase and import of goods in our name

-- complete handling of logistics including warehousing of conformity documents, certificates
+- complete handling of logistics including warehousing, conformity documents, certificates, etc.

-- drafting contracts, payments, formulation of other necessary documents
+- drafting contracts, payments, and other necessary documents

 Our Import Service guarantees 100% transparent and legal import of goods to member countries of the Eurasian Economic Union.